UniversalDependencies/docs/_u-dep/nmod.md

 **New from v2:** The `nmod` relation was previously used also for nominal dependents of verbs, adjectives, and adverbs.
 The latter are now covered by the new [obl]() relation.

-In conjunction with the [case]() relation, the `nmod` provides a uniform analysis for the possessive alternation:
+In conjunction with the [case]() relation, `nmod` provides a uniform analysis for the possessive alternation:

 ~~~ sdparse
 the Chair 's office